-One of the key lessons learned from the WannaCry ransomware and related cyber-attacks is to be diligent in applying patches to your operating systems.
+One of the key lessons learned from the WannaCry ransomware and related cyber-attacks is to be diligent in your patch management strategy to update your operating systems.
 Organisations worldwide must have the latest patches installed and have backups tested and ready in the event of a ransomware attack.

 More broadly, organisations need to take a multi-pronged approach to the ransomware issue—and not assume the threat is slowing down.

 The best security strategy against ransomware is a mix of prevention, detection, and recovery capabilities.
-Because the bulk of ransomware is spread via malicious emails and malicious email attachments, organisations should invest in solutions that block the delivery of harmful emails.
+Because the bulk of ransomware is spread via malicious emails, organisations should invest in solutions that block the delivery of harmful emails.

 The second prevention measure requires configuring your IT environment to deter one of the most common ways ransomware is spread— through malicious macros in documents.
 Most organisations can block users from enabling macros in documents received from outside the network without interrupting any business processes.